mauritius work permit

 mauritius work permitMauritius Work Permit Processing Time

-Generally, the processing time can take a few months with the lodging and accommodation permit proving to be particularly lengthy.
+Generally, the Mauritius work permit processing time can take a few months with the lodging and accommodation permit proving to be particularly lengthy.
 It can vary depending on several factors, including obtaining “permission in principle” and fulfilling various eligibility criteria.
 Additionally, the involvement of different government departments and the verification of documents can contribute to variations in processing times.

 Additional Information